 David Mittman has been a leader and advocate for PAs and later NPs for more than thirty years.
 He served as a medic in the Air Force Reserves and later enrolled in the Long Island University (LIU) Brooklyn Hospital Center Physician Assistant program graduating in 1975.
 As a student he helped establish the LIU PA Program Student Society.
 He is a founding member of the New York State Society of Physician Assistants (NYSSPA), and served as its president in 1979.
-From 1981 to 1983, Mittman served on the board of directors for the American Academy of Physician Assistants (AAPA).
+From 1981 to 1983, Mittman served on the board of directors for the American Academy of Physician Assistants (AAPA) and would later become president of the organization in 2019.
 In 1990, Mittman and two partners formed Clinicians Publishing Group to publish Clinician Reviews and Clinician News.

 The first issue of Clinician Reviews was released in February 1991 with Mittman as publisher and co-founder.
 It was heralded as a new publication for physician assistants and nurse practitioners; a joint venture of Clinicians Publishing Group, Clifton, NJ and Williams and Wilkins, Baltimore, MD; designed to help keep non-physician providers abreast of the latest advance in medicine, as reported in the research literature and at major medical meetings.
 Mittman and his partners, one of whom was Tom Yackeren, PA-C his classmate and good friend, took Clinicians Group and built it into a major publishing business by launching eight journals in six different physician specialties within an eight year period, something never done before in the history of medical publishing.
 In 2001, Clinicians Group was acquired by Jobson Publishing.

 Acknowledgments: This biography was written by Reginald Carter with the assistance of Mr. Mittman and submitted to the Society on March 1, 2013.
+This biography was updated in January 2019.
 The second photograph was provided by Mr. Mittman while the banner and third photographs are from the AAPA Photographic Collection, PA History Society, Johns Creek, GA.